nullobject/rygar-fpga/README.md

 I began this project by writing an [emulator](https://github.com/nullobject/rygar-emu), so I could focus on learning how the arcade game works, without having to worry about the FPGA side of things.

-## Building the ROM
+## Generating the ROM

+To run the game on MiSTer, you will need to generate the `a.rygar.rom` ROM file and copy it to your MiSTer.

-To build the ROM file for this core, you will need a copy of the MAME ROMs.
-They are not include with this project, but you should be able to find them easily.
+You will need a copy of the MAME ROMs to generate the Rygar ROM file (not include with this project).

 ### Linux/MacOS

-Build the ROM file from the Rygar MAME ROMs:
+To generate the ROM file, run the following script with the path to the MAME ROMs as an argument:

-    $ ./build-rom.sh rygar.zip
+    $ ./build-rom.sh mame/rygar.zip

 ### Windows

-Build the ROM file from the Rygar MAME ROMs:
+To generate the ROM file, run the following script:

-    $ ./build-rom.bat rygar.zip
+    build-rom.bat

 ## Development

-Compile the core:
+Compile the FPGA core:

     $ make build